Tendinous intersection

 The rectus abdominis muscle is crossed by three fibrous bands called the tendinous intersections or tendinous inscriptions.
 One is usually situated at the level of the umbilicus, one at the extremity of the xiphoid process, and the third about midway between the two.

 These intersections pass transversely or obliquely across the muscle; they rarely extend completely through its substance and may pass only halfway across it; they are intimately adherent in front to the sheath of the muscle.

 Sometimes one or two additional intersections, generally incomplete, are present below the umbilicus.

 Colloquial reference

-If well-defined, the rectus abdominis is colloquially called a "six-pack".
+If well-defined, the rectus abdominis is informally called a "six-pack".
 This is due to tendinous intersections within the muscle, usually at the level of the umbilicus (belly-button), the xiphisternum, and about halfway between.

 An extremely well defined abdominal section can appear to be an "eight pack", as all eight sections of the abdominal muscle become defined.
-This definition is prominent among athletes with low body fat percentages, such as bodybuilders, boxers, mixed martial artists, rock climbers, and track and field athletes.
+This definition is prominent among athletes with low percentages of body fat, such as bodybuilders, boxers, mixed martial artists, rock climbers, and track and field athletes.